-Switzerland is not offshore, but is considered as one of the most convenient jurisdictions for offshore corporation formation because of the low taxation enabled by peculiar local tax laws.
-Furthermore, the attraction for company formation is increased by the high international prestige and authority of Switzerland.
+Switzerland is not offshore but is one of the most convenient jurisdictions for offshore corporation formation.
+In part, this is because of the low taxation enabled by peculiar local tax laws.
+Furthermore, the attraction for company formation is due in part to the international prestige of Switzerland.

 Offshore opportunities in the Netherlands

-Although the Netherlands should not be considered as an offshore finance centre, it provides outstanding opportunities to use Dutch corporations in structuring international financial transactions.
-This is due to its extremely wide network of double taxation treaties (over 78 taxation treaties have been concluded, including treaties with most of the major developed nations of the world), its participation exemption, its 0% withholding tax on interest and royalty distributions, and its tax ruling system in conformity with OECD standards.
+Although the Netherlands isn’t necessarily an offshore financial center, it provides outstanding opportunities to use Dutch corporations in structuring international financial transactions.
+This is due to its extremely wide network of double taxation treaties; the country has over 78 taxation treaties, including treaties with most developed nations.
+The Netherlands also participates in the exemption, has a 0% withholding tax on interest and royalty distributions, and has a tax ruling system in conformity with OECD standards.

-The Netherlands has a liberal tax regime including generous participation exemption where dividends received and capital gains realised are exempt from Dutch Corporate Income Tax.
-Dutch tax law has many other aspects but specialist advice is required to successfully navigate the complexities.
+The Netherlands has a liberal tax regime including generous participation exemption.
+Dividends received and capital gains realized are also exempt from Dutch corporate income tax.
+The Dutch tax law has many other aspects but specialist advice is necessary to successfully navigate the complexities.